 Naturally-aspirated Tuning

 Sticking with naturally-aspirated tuning, a set of throttle bodies comes next.
 Many of these require a stand-alone ECU, but there are kits available that work with the ST’s drive-by-wire throttle, working work with a remap on the stock ECU.
 You’ll see over 200bhp, but you’re into the realms of diminishing returns and every extra horsepower will become more expensive and time-consuming to extract.
-That said, with 2.3-litre bottom end, ported and big-valve head, lairy cams and enormous throttle bodies, over 300bhp is possible.
+That said, with a 2.3-litre bottom end, ported and big-valve head, lairy cams and enormous throttle bodies, over 300bhp is possible.
 This is usually reserved for race cars where 2.0-litre naturally-aspirated regulations are extreme.

 An easier way to reach similar power levels – and beyond – in a road car would be to switch to forced induction.